The shock of a good friend telling you that they have cancer can leave you speechless.

 Taking the time to put your thoughts and words on paper allows you to organize your feelings and share them openly and honestly.
 It gives you time to consider what to say and how to say it to best support your friend or loved one.

 Let’s face it, in an era of all digital communication, receiving a letter in the mail is a special treat for most people.
 Your friend will appreciate your effort and have a tangible reminder of how much you care.
 They can read your letter anytime they need encouragement and support.
+Maybe you will include your letter with a package you send.

 Writing a letter to someone with cancer gives them a special gift.
 Follow this guide to shape a letter that speaks from your heart and offers comfort to your friend.